Kafka Exactly-Once: Producers + Transactions

 Idempotent Producers: Preventing Duplicate Writes

 The idempotent producer guarantees that retrying the same send request will only ever write the record once to the Kafka log.
-Kafka assigns each producer a unique Producer ID (PID) and tracks a sequence number for each message per partition.
-When a producer retries, Kafka detects duplicate messages and simply acknowledges success without writing again.
+Kafka assigns each producer a unique Producer ID (PID) during initialization and tracks a sequence number for each message sent to each partition.
+This sequence number increments with each message.
+When a producer retries, Kafka detects duplicate messages by comparing sequence numbers and simply acknowledges success without writing the message again.

 Configuration: